Best Practices: Blacklisting Prevention

 Email Blacklists: Why Email Services Like Google or Yahoo Sometimes Delay or Block Email from the University of Pittsburgh

-Forwarding University email to non-University email accounts without spam filtering enabled is the most significant cause of blacklisting at the University of Pittsburgh.
+Forwarding University email to non-University email accounts without spam filtering enabled is the most significant cause of blacklisting at the University.
 Some University email users choose to forward their email messages to outside email accounts like Gmail or Yahoo.
 In these cases, spam messages are also forwarded to those outside email accounts.
-Email services like Google then mistakenly identify the University's servers as the origin of the spam attacks and refuse or delay the delivery of email from the University of Pittsburgh.
+Email services like Google then mistakenly identify the University's servers as the origin of the spam attacks and refuse or delay the delivery of email from the University.

 Spam filtering is automatically enabled for all University email accounts.
 This helps prevent spam messages from being forwarded to outside email accounts and helps prevent the University from being placed on email blacklists.